Girolamo Savonarola: Proto-Protestant

 Who are the fat kine of Bashan on the mountains of Samaria?
 I say they are the courtesans of Italy and Rome.
 Or, are there none?
 A thousand are too few for Rome, 10,000, 12,000, 14,000 are too few for Rome.
-Prepare thyself, O Rome, for great will be thy punishments - Girolamo SavonarolaCatholic sources, however, criticize the inclusion of Savonarola as a Protestant forerunner, because much of his theology still aligned with Rome.
+Prepare thyself, O Rome, for great will be thy punishmentsCatholic sources, however, criticize the inclusion of Savonarola as a Protestant forerunner, because much of his theology still aligned with Catholic theology.
+For example, he is credited with writing or popularizing the second half of the modern Hail Mary (Sancta Maria mater Dei...) in his Esposizione sopra l’Ave Maria, (1495).
 Despite inspiring some Protestant reformers, Savonarola also influenced some leaders of the Counter-Reformation.